mate-academy/jv-strategy/README.md

 `getDiscount()` must return discount according to table above.
 Also, these implementations must be located in `core.basesyntax.strategy.impl` package.

-The last step will be creation of class called `DiscountStrategy` and located in `core.basesyntax` package.
+The last step will be creation of class called `core.basesyntax.DiscountStrategy` and located in `core.basesyntax` package.
 It must have method `getDiscountServiceBySpecialEvent(String specialEvent)` with return type `DiscountService` where `specialEvent` can have such values: `"Birthday"`, `"Black Friday"`, `"New Year"`.